hahazexia/comic-dl-tauri/README.md

 * Configure the download directory
 * Configure the number of concurrent tasks
 * Configure the number of concurrent image downloads
-* Button opening the cache directory
+* Button for opening the cache directory
 * About window to introduce the application and myself
 * Design an app logo